Here are the 11 best portable generators – chosen from 547 models by 6,297 people.

 Honda Is The Small Engine Standard – But You Have To Pay Up

 Putting Honda second on this list was about more than Yamaha blue vs. Honda red.
 So what was it then?
-Simple: the Honda is $200 more, 3 pounds more, lasts about 1 hour less on the same amount of fuel, has a slightly bigger footprint and does not come with DC charging cables.
+Simple: the Honda costs more, weighs 3 pounds more, lasts about 1 hour less on the same amount of fuel, has a slightly bigger footprint and does not come with DC charging cables.

 And given the fact the Yamaha has all metal engine components (Honda has a few plastic like the oil slinger) it slightly edges out the Honda in durability – as crazy as that sounds…